sandbornm/MIMOSA/ml/README.md

 # Mimosa-ML
 Zach Stoebner

+Leveraging ML to effectively scale dynamic malware analysis.
+Specifically, a deep learning multilabel classifier maps a stealthy malware sample to a set of configurations under which it is most likely to run.

 ## Main
 - [Bitmap2Config](/Bitmap2Config.py): multilabel classification of a pre-labeled sample bitmap of which artifacts that it detects to a config bitmap.